Law Firms

 The application process includes a formal examination, an examination of distinctiveness and a search for prior trademarks.

-The processing time from first filing to registration is approximately 18 months to two years.
+The processing time from first filing to registration is approximately six months to one year.

 National:

-The opposition period is two months from the date of publication of an application.
+The opposition period is 2 months from the date of publication of an application.

 A trademark registration is valid for 10 years from the filing date of application.
 It can be renewed for further periods of 10 years.
 Trademarks registered before February 2, 2009, keep their term of 14 years until their next renewal.
 Renewal of local registrations will involve re-classification from the old British to the International Classification system.